turingschool/lesson_plans/ruby_02-web_applications_with_ruby/authorization.markdown

 ## Work Time

+### User:
-User: can view index and show page for tools that belong to self, cannot create or update tools, cannot update users besides self
+* can view index and show page for tools that belong to self
+* cannot create or update tools
+* cannot update users besides self
+*
+### Admin:
-Admin: can create, update, read, and delete tools; cannot update users besides self.
+* can create, update, read, and delete tools
+* cannot update users besides self

 ## Other Resources: